bangbangcon/bangbangcon.github.io/speakers.md

 This is a story about three dirty letters: DRM.
 For five years, my job was to make sure that media purchased on a platform was only consumable by the purchaser.
 A few months into my job, a pseudonymous reverse engineer published a C program that would decrypt music purchased on the platform so that it could be played anywhere.
 Over the next five years, we engaged in a long-form chess game in code.
 In this talk I'll share what I learned from this half-decade battle of wits, and wistfully wonder where my anonymous adversary is now.

 **Nick Sullivan** is head of cryptography at Cloudflare.
-He built CloudFlare’s security engineering team and led major projects like Keyless SSL and TLS 1.3.
+He built Cloudflare’s security engineering team and led major projects like Keyless SSL and TLS 1.3.
 Previously, he held the prestigious title of “Mathemagician” at Apple, where he encrypted books, song, movies and other varieties of mass media.

 ---